 Sounds lovely doesn’t it.
 ACOPIC.
 And baby it gets worse if we don’t seek intervention and break the cycle.

-Adrenal reserve will affect your ovarian reserve & menopause.
+Your adrenal reserve will also affect your ovarian reserve and menopause.

-So now, these potentialities are in your awareness, what to do about it?
+So now that these potentialities are in your awareness, what to do about it?

-Chinese Medicine is ALL about preventative care.
-We want you to age disgracefully well free from pain, stress and fatigue.
-Its so possible.
-If you know your losing your adaptability, your stress and fatigue is out of control, this is the time most people need a circuit breaker, a re-calibration, some facilitation.
+If you know you’re losing your adaptability, if your stress and fatigue is out of control, this is the time most people need a circuit breaker, a re-calibration, some facilitation.

 Of course it’s do-able to stop, take stock and make the changes that you need to make on your own.
 Ideally you have the tools and practices to do that.

 If that is just too hard to fathom, or the tools you have previously used aren’t working for you anymore, then please get on board with your practitioner and seek assistance to change direction.